 Chair.
 The Chair of the Governing Board shall be the Deputy City Manager.
 The Chair shall have the authority to execute documents on behalf of the Board, provided that in the Chair’s absence, the Human Resources Director shall be authorized to execute documents on behalf of the Board.

 Chair Pro Tempore.
-In the absence of the Chair the Deputy Finance Director shall serve as Chair Pro Tem.
+In the absence of the Chair the Budget Manager shall serve as Chair Pro Tem.

 Meetings